 The leek is an unique vegetable which belongs to the allium family and is also a relative of the onion.

-Leeks are often overlooked as vegetables and yet they are the most undemanding and one of the most rewarding vegetables that you can plant.
+Growing leeks is often overlooked when planting as vegetables.
+However, they are the most undemanding and one of the most rewarding vegetables that you can plant.
 The plants are exceptionally easy to raise and are relatively pest free as well as not minding cold conditions.

 The leek is usually grown in the cooler part of the year and prefers a lightly limed soil.
 Leeks are usually grown alongside carrots, onions, garlic, parsnips and other root crops, but rotation is important and where possible leeks and onions should not be grown on the same patch for at least three years.

 The leek grows slowly and steadily over a relatively long period of time (4 to 6 months) and so the sooner the seeds are sown the larger the leeks will grow.
 In gardens leeks are usually transplanted from seed beds when they reach a length of 15 – 17cm and are as thick as a pencil (about 3 months of growth).

 - Fill a Slim (Rannoch) Rootrainer Tray with good quality peat free compost

 - Sow the seeds thinly into each cell in at the earliest mid-February/March (about 4 to six seeds in each cell)